fluxcd/flagger/docs/gitbook/install/flagger-install-on-eks-appmesh.md

 ### Create a Kubernetes cluster

-In order to create an EKS cluster you can use [EKSctl](https://eksctl.io).
+In order to create an EKS cluster you can use [eksctl](https://eksctl.io).
-EKSctl is an open source command-line utility made by Weaveworks in collaboration with Amazon, it's written in Go and is based on EKS CloudFormation templates.
+Eksctl is an open source command-line utility made by Weaveworks in collaboration with Amazon, it’s a Kubernetes-native tool written in Go.

-On MacOS you can install EKSctl with Homebrew:
+On MacOS you can install eksctl with Homebrew:

 ```bash
 brew tap weaveworks/tap